craigspaeth/nap/README.md

 `npm install nap`

-**NOTE: You must include individual pre-processors in your package.json to use them.**
+**You must include individual pre-processors in your package.json to use them.**

 ## Usage